spring-cloud/spring-cloud-kubernetes/readme.md

       amq.password: cGdhZG1pbgo=
     ```

 You can select the Secrets to consume in a number of ways:

-1. By defining a list of labels:
+1. By listing the directories were secrets are mapped:
     ```
-    -Dspring.cloud.kubernetes.secrets.labels.broker=activemq
-    -Dspring.cloud.kubernetes.secrets.labels.db=postgres
+    -Dspring.cloud.kubernetes.secrets.paths=/etc/secrets/activemq,etc/secrets/postgres
+    ```

+    If you have all the secrets mapped to a common root, you can set them like:

+    ```
+    -Dspring.cloud.kubernetes.secrets.paths=/etc/secrets
     ```

 2. By setting a named secret: